 There is no international consensus on the meanings of media diversity and media pluralism and sometimes these two are used interchangeably.
 Media pluralism often refers to types of media (radio, print, tv, etc.) and ownership.
 Media diversity often refers to types of content (formats) and opinions.
-See the Definitions page for a discussion of these concepts.

 Principle 11.3 on media diversity and pluralism of the Declaration of Principles on Freedom of Expression and Access to Information in Africa 2019 offers a detailed list of areas that should be considered according to the ACHR.

 According to the Dutch Media Authority, five types of measures can be distinguished to promote media diversity in terms of suppliers and in terms of cultural diversity: